Azure-Samples/azuresandbox/README.md

 ## Next steps

-Now that the client environment has been configured, here's how to clone a copy of this repo and start working with the latest release of code.
+Now that the client environment has been configured, here's how to clone a copy of this repo and start working with the latest release of code ([Step-By-Step Video](https://youtu.be/EtNrzs4ZCvM)).

 ```bash
 # Run this command on cloudshell clients only